sadikovi/octohaven/README.md

 - **jobconf** any number up to max integer

 Job will report sum of numbers between 0 and number specified.

+### Application logs
+Application logs stored in project directory in a file/many files **octohaven-service.log**.
+Default setup is that logs spilling into that file and also terminal.
+You can set different output handler or log directory.
+Configuration file for application logs is `config/log.conf`

 ### Spark job logs
 Each job saves `stdout` and `stderr` results in global log folder `projectDir/apache/spark/logs`.